AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex3.md

 ![DSWLI](./images/aephnbo.png)

-Download this notebook **LumaCarInsurancePropensityScoringRecipe.ipynb.zip** from your **Environment Variables** and unzip its content to the desktop of your local computer.
+Download this notebook `LumaCarInsurancePropensityScoringRecipe.ipynb.zip` from your **Environment Variables** and unzip its content to the desktop of your local computer.

 ![DSWLI](./images/dt.png)

-Drag & drop the notebook from your desktop into the Notebooks-area in Jupyter Notebooks.
+Drag & drop the notebook from your desktop into the Notebooks area in Jupyter Notebooks.

 ![DSWLI](./images/dtnb.png)

-In Jupyter Notebooks, now open the notebook you just imported, named **luma-insurance-sales-propensity.ipynb** by double-clicking it.
+In Jupyter Notebooks, now open the notebook you just imported, named `luma-insurance-sales-propensity.ipynb` by double-clicking it.

 ![DSW](./images/jprecipe.png)